Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

 **Card Focus**
-You can use a card deck as your spellcasting focus.
+You can use a Card deck as your spellcasting focus.

 **Card Tricks**
 You learn the *Thaumaturgy* and *Guidance* cantrip.
 When you cast those cantrips through card deck and you can use it to create illusions that duplicate the effects of stage magic or use it to reveal a divination to a target.
-You can conceal the verbal and somatic components of the spell as ordinary conversation or card handling.
+You can conceal the Verbal and Somatic components of the spell as ordinary conversation or card handling.

 **Hidden Ace**
 When you finish a Long Rest, you can choose two spell from your class's spell list and imbue those spell into cards.
 The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: Spell Slots.
 The card remains imbued with this spell for 8 hours.